BC-CRI--T20 World Cup Glance

 Get World Cup ready with Crickit!
 From live scores to match stats, catch all the action here.
 Explore now!See more

 Stay updated with the latest cricket news, T20 World Cup 2024 updates and match highlights.
-Explore the World Cup Schedule 2024 track the World Cup Points Table follow Virat Kohli's performance, and stay ahead with the stats on World Cup Most Wickets and World Cup Most Runs on the Hindustan Times website and app.
+Explore the World Cup Schedule 2024, NZ vs AFG Live Score track the World Cup Points Table, follow Virat Kohli's performance, and stay ahead with the stats on World Cup Most Wickets and World Cup Most Runs on the Hindustan Times website and app.